International Work with Children in Tanzania

 This means that instead of volunteering in orphanages in Tanzania, volunteers will work in placements like day care centres, kindergartens and schools, or support groups for the elderly and mothers and babies.
 This will help Projects Abroad build stronger relationships with local communities and – most importantly – help families stay together and flourish.

 Due to the nature of the Care placements we work with, we recommend that volunteers come for at least four weeks.
 However, we also offer two week Care projects in Tanzania.
 If you decide on a two week placement please be aware that you will be placed in a kindergarten or a special needs school; you will not be able to work in an care centre.
-The majority of our two week Care placements are available in Dar es Salaam.

 If you are a high school student and first-time traveller you may want to consider our High School Special programs in Tanzania.